tanin47/tip/README.md

 "Useful info" is programmed by you using your fav programming language, and it works with every Mac app.

+Tip reduces hand movement, reduces the risk of Repetitive Strain Injury (RSI), and enables you to work faster.

+Save yourself from the injury.
+Try it today!

 Examples
 ---------